AlphaTechnolog/dotfiles/.github/README.md

 If you like this configuration, please give me a star in this repo, it will make me more happy! 😁
 > If you want, you can visit [more of my repos](https://github.com/AlphaTechnolog?tab=repositories) or go to [my profile](https://github.com/AlphaTechnolog)
 > Ah, and gimme credits if you will use my config for showcase :3

-> If you're looking for the old bspwm rice, go to the [bspwm](https://github.com/AlphaTechnolog/dotfiles/tree/bspwm) branch
+> See other branches to go to others/olders rices.

 ## ‎ <samp>Information ℹ️</samp>